Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City strives to provide interesting and challenging jobs and work assignments, as well as pay that is fair and competitive.
 In addition, City of Fairfield employees participate in medical, dental, life and disability insurance.
 Other benefits include paid vacation and holidays, personal and sick days, attendance incentive and longevity award programs and participation in the Ohio Public Employees Retirement System (OPERS).
 There is also an employee assistance program available to employees, tuition reimbursement and training for advancements.

 All fees for all programs have to be paid at the time of registration.
-You also may register over the phone at 513-867-5348 by paying by Visa or MasterCard.

 Please call the Water Division at 513-858-7775 at any time.